playgameservices/play-games-plugin-for-unity/README.md

 ### Opening a saved game ###

 In order to read or write data to a saved game, the saved game needs to be opened.
-Since the saved game state is cached locally on the device and saved to the cloud, it is possible to encountered conflicts in the state of the saved data.
+Since the saved game state is cached locally on the device and saved to the cloud, it is possible to encounter conflicts in the state of the saved data.
 A conflict happens when a device attempts to save state to the cloud but the data currently on the cloud was written by a different device.
 These conflicts need to be resolved when opening the saved game data.
 There are 2 open methods that handle conflict resolution, the first **OpenWithAutomaticConflictResolution** accepts a standard resolution strategy type and automatically resolves the conflicts.